Textual Type Class

 Examples

-These examples illustrate how the Textual type class works.
+These examples illustrate how the Textual

 No Conversion

-TTC.convert @BS.ByteString @BS.ByteString
+@BS.ByteString @BS.ByteString TTC.convert

 The return type determines which instance is used.
-The ByteString instance is used in this case.
+The

 instance Textual BS.ByteString where